3DOM-FBK/deep-image-matching/docs/getting_started.md

 The minimal required option are:

-- `--dir` `-d`: it is the path of the 'project directory', i.e., the directory containing a folder names 'images', with all the image to be processed, and where the output will be saved
+- `--dir` `-d`: it is the path of the 'project directory', i.e., the directory containing a folder named 'images', with all the image to be processed, and where the output will be saved
 - `--pipeline` `-p`: the name of pipeline (i.e., the combination of local feature extractor and matcher) to use (e.g., "superpoint+lightglue").
 See the [Local feature extractor and matcher](#local-feature-extractor-and-matcher) section for more details.

+Example: `python main.py --dir ./assets/example_cyprus --pipeline superpoint+lightglue`

 Other optional parameters are: